How to Understand Mutual Funds

 There are many types of mutual funds within these nine types of mutual funds.
 Here are the 9 different major types of mutual funds.
 The risks of mutual fund investing runs the gamut of very low to very high and many levels in between within one type of fund.
-Do your research thoroughly before investing, use this easy to understand ebook for research, in order to understand mutual funds.
+Do your research thoroughly before investing in order to understand mutual funds.

 I have invested in mutual funds for at least 30 years now, and they have served me well.